HumanCompatibleAI/eirli/cloud/README.md

 cluster setup is that each of us should be able to run our own "private" cluster and submit whatever jobs we want to that; the current cluster config does not make it easy for several users to submit jobs to the same running cluster.
-Thus, the typical usage patter for a cluster will look something like this:
+Thus, the typical usage pattern for a cluster will look something like this:

-1. Copy the base cluster config to your own config file and customize it.
+1. Copy the cluster config template to a new location and customize it.
 2. Spin up the cluster with the Ray autoscaler and set up some basic monitoring.
 3. Submit jobs to the cluster/interact with the cluster.
-4. Once the jobs are done, tear down the cluster.
-Importantly, this involves both an automated teardown step that you can run with one command, and a manual cleanup step where you remove stopped instances from the GCP cloud console).
+4. Once the jobs are done, tear down the cluster (**this is important!**).
+   Tearing down the cluster involves both an automated teardown step that you can run with one command, and a manual cleanup step where you remove stopped instances from the GCP cloud console.

 Each of these steps is described separately in the following subsections.